Contributing

 • Remember that this is a volunteer-driven project, and that contributions are welcome :)

 Ready to contribute?
-Here’s how to set up pysradb for local development.
+Here is how to set up pysradb for local development.

 2. Clone your fork locally: